notofonts/devanagari/fontbakery/notofonts-NotoSerifDevanagari-googlefonts-report.md

  * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
  * U+0327 COMBINING CEDILLA: not included in any glyphset definition
  * U+0328 COMBINING OGONEK: not included in any glyphset definition
- * U+2010 HYPHEN: try adding one of: yi, cham, kharoshthi, syloti-nagri, kaithi, sundanese, coptic, lisu, sora-sompeng, kayah-li
+ * U+2010 HYPHEN: try adding one of: sundanese, kaithi, syloti-nagri, sora-sompeng, kayah-li, coptic, yi, lisu, kharoshthi, cham
  * U+20F0 COMBINING ASTERISK ABOVE: try adding grantha
  * U+11B00 DEVANAGARI HEAD MARK: not included in any glyphset definition
  * U+11B01 DEVANAGARI HEAD MARK WITH HEADSTROKE: not included in any glyphset definition